juha-t/juha-t.github.io/projects.markdown

 <br />

-- Custom geoprocessing tool for ArcGIS Pro to rename all feature datasets, feature classes, and field names in a file geodatabase.
+- Custom geoprocessing tool for ArcGIS Pro to batch rename all feature datasets, feature classes, and field names in a file geodatabase.
 - User can specify targets using regular expressions.
 - Includes options for case conversion, prefix/suffix, and string replacement.